 The following membership types are available.
 To encourage membership drive, the Executive Committee may temporarily reduce the amount for any category of membership through written notification to the general membership (By-Law I).
 Membership form is available from OSA webpage.
 Annual members are requested to renew their annual membership or upgrade their membership by July 1st to keep continuity.
 Annual members that do not renew their membership within one month grace period (by August 1st) would loss their membership benefits.
 For any membership questions please contact OSA Secretary or the Treasurer.

 Please Click here to became a new Member

 |Benefactor||Patron||Life Membership||Annual Membership||Annual Student Membership||5-year membership|

 Annual membership is valid through OSA fiscal year (July 1st through June 30th).
-Members who join in months close to the end of OSA fiscal year should keep in mind that their membership will expire on June 30th.
-Thus OSA encourages its members to join in early to get full year’s benefit.
-One can become a Annual Member between July 1st through July 31st of the OSA fiscal year otherwise it will be applicable for next fiscal year.
+New annual members signing up towards the end of OSA fiscal year should keep in mind that their membership will expire on June 30th.
+OSA encourages its members to join in early to get full year’s benefit or to consider becoming Life members.

 Please see our Statement of Member Rights and Privileges to fully understand the terms and conditions of membership in OSA.